noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ### Effect on Audience

-This scene and the techniques used within it allow the audience to see for themselves

-somewhat helps show the imbalance of blame on media when later on they are proven to be innocent.
+This scene and the techniques used within it allow the audience to see for themselves the extent that the 'five were vilified and misrepresented.
+Furthermore, these scenes lay teh fou somewhat helps show the imbalance of blame on media when later on they are proven to be innocent.
 ## Receiving the news that they found the person who really committed the crime
 ### Description